borulebaja/shelter-helper/README.md

 - Search shelter by zipcode
 - Cart/Checkout feature
 - Selected needs will be linked to paypal account for transactions (paypal api)
-- Include a Donation model that redirects to billing/payment